yuri-rage/arduino-i2c-slave/README.md

 Creates an I2C slave device on the hardware I2C bus of an Arduino compatible microcontroller.

 ## Background
 I2C_Slave is intended for use with the Lua scripting engine on [ArduPilot autopilots](https://ardupilot.org/) to allow communication with otherwise unsupported sensors.
 However, it can easily be used wherever a simple means of I2C communication is desired.

 ## Installation
+Install the library via the Arduino Library Manager or PlatformIO Library Registry.

-Download the zip file from [releases](https://github.com/yuri-rage/arduino-i2c-slave/releases) and follow Arduino's instructions for [importing a zip file](https://www.arduino.cc/en/Guide/Libraries?setlang=en).
+Alternatively, download the zip file from [releases](https://github.com/yuri-rage/arduino-i2c-slave/releases) and follow Arduino's instructions for [importing a zip file](https://www.arduino.cc/en/Guide/Libraries?setlang=en).
 If you prefer PlatformIO, unzip or clone the library to your project’s `lib/` directory.

-This library has been submitted to the Arduino IDE Library Manager and may be available there soon.
+To install via PlatformIO, add the following to your `platformio.ini`:
 ## Usage
 The library's `Slave` object is used much like the `Wire` object.
 The library uses the hardware I2C bus and, in the background, the default `Wire` object, so any connected I2C peripherals should probably use a different bus, such as one created with the [SoftwareWire](https://www.arduino.cc/reference/en/libraries/softwarewire/) library.

 To create an I2C slave interface, call the `begin()` method from within your sketch's `setup()` function.
 The single byte address argument is optional and defaults to the unused address, `0x09`.
 ```
-void setup() {}
+void setup() {
     Slave.begin(); // or Slave.begin(0x0A);
 }
 ```